satriawanbasri/careviah/README.md

 http://localhost:4000/reset
 or for local just restart the apps.
 Ctr+C then rerun "yarn start".
 The aim of this reset is to help in testing process because it its just using memory database.
 The json file data can be modified as needed to full fill business logic scenario.
+In this case, it use all data, but can also use today's data.
+Provided postman collection file, can be imported using postman for api testing, careviah.postman_collection.json